NoelAraujo/CoupledDipoles.jl/docs/src/create_atoms/atoms.md

 ### Default distributions

-You just created cloud of atom into different geometries, the atom will be homogenously distributed inside the specified geometry.
 Currently, the package **only supports 3D objects**, namely `Sphere`, `Cube`, and `Cylinder`.
 However, the source code allows to extend functionalities to 1D and 2D in future developments - please, collaborate with a pull request.

 To create atoms, use the `Atom` constructor, the base syntax is the following